Indian shares rise on financials, IT stocks boost

 Total infections have now crossed 27 million, with deaths rising by 4,157 in the last 24 hours, according to the health ministry’s data released on Wednesday.

-Software services giant Infosys Ltd and mortgage lender HDFC Ltd were among the biggest boosts to the Nifty 50, gaining 1.1% and 0.8%, respectively.
+Software services giant Infosys Ltd (INFY.NS) and mortgage lender HDFC Ltd (HDFC.NS) were among the biggest boosts to the Nifty 50, gaining 1.1% and 0.8%, respectively.

 However, for the entire FY21, gross domestic product is expected to contract 7% to 8%, the report said.